Veny: DDT Pro-Wrestling (2019-2020)

 At Sweet Dreams 2019 on January 27, she won the Ironman Heavymetalweight Championship competing in a 8-man battle royal also involving Chinsuke Nakamura, Kazuki Hirata, Kazusada Higuchi, Keisuke Okuda, Kikutaro, Toru Owashi and Yuki Iino.
 At the Ganbare Pro-Wrestling event Cliffhanger 2021 on February 21, Veny teamed up with Hagane Shinno and Shinichiro Tominaga to defeat Dreams Haru True (Keisuke Ishii, Kouki Iwasaki and Harukaze) for the GWC 6-Man Tag Team Championship.
 At Heaven's Door 2020 on August 22, Veny defeated Hagane Shinno to win the Independent World Junior Heavyweight Championship.

 All Elite Wrestling (2021)

 On February 3, 2021, at Beach Break, she was announced as a participant in the AEW Women's World Championship Eliminator Tournament under the ring name Veny (stylized in all capital letters).
 She lost to Emi Sakura in the first round which aired on February 15.
 On February 28, 2021, she teamed up with Maki Itoh and Emi Sakura in a losing effort to Hikaru Shida, Mei Suruga and Rin Kadokura in a six-person tag team match.

+Strong Style Pro-Wrestling (2021-2025)

+On July 27, 2021, Veny would debut for Strong Style Pro-Wrestling with a Tiger Mask-inspired gimmick and mask, named Tiger Queen.
+Through 2023, Tiger Queen would team with Haruka Umesaki in the Strong Style Women's Tag Team Title Tournament, eventually losing in the finals to Jaguar Yokota and Megumi Yabushita on December 7.
+On March 13, 2025, after teaming with Nagisa Nozaki in a losing effort against Jaguar Yokota and AZM, Tiger Queen would unmask on her way backstage, officially retiring the character.